 Think about the website you would use to start your real estate search.
 There are sites like Realtor.com, Zillow, or Yelp.
 These directories have free tools where agents can make a profile page that customers can look to for reviews and a record of the agent’s past sales.
 Your contact information is also available for potential clients to see on these profiles, becoming another source for finding leads.

 Real Estate Referral Companies and Networks

+Real estate referral services are a convenient way to find more real estate clients.
 A real estate referral company finds quality leads through advertising and other means to pass on to real estate agents.
 Agents typically pay an upfront fee or give a percentage of their commission back to the referring company.

 Real estate professionals often provide referrals to other real estate agents on a reciprocal basis, directing clients to associates in different parts of the region or country, or specializing in different niches.
 But a referral company allows you to receive a steady stream of referrals without requiring you to reciprocate.
 Then you can focus your time and energy on your new clients and on turning those leads into sales.
 And by investing in expending your client network early, you can enjoy more word-of-mouth referrals from those clients for years to come.

 When considering a referral service, the obvious factors to consider include cost and track record.
 Several pricing structures exist; some services charge a monthly or annual fee, while others charge a fee or a percentage on commission only after a sale is closed.
 A low price is no bargain, however, if the track record isn’t there.
 Check whether the company’s real estate leads are ready to buy and ideally pre-approved.
 Check reviews and data before making a decision.